-- 4.25 Appendix A below confirms the proposed funding factors and their values for the 2023/24 Early Years Funding Formula. - 4.26 It should be noted that the early years guidance also permits a number of additional discretionary supplements including rurality; quality; flexibility and English as a second language, however none of these permitted discretionary supplements feature in the proposed Early Years Funding Formula (and none have been utilised in previous years).
+- 4.28 Appendix A below confirms the proposed funding factors and their values for the 2023/24 Early Years Funding Formula. - 4.29 It should be noted that the early years guidance also permits a number of additional discretionary supplements including rurality; quality; flexibility and English as a second language, however none of these permitted discretionary supplements feature in the proposed Early Years Funding Formula.